translocathor/enumeration-generator/README.md

 ...
 ```
 ### Execute
-The plugin participates in the _generate-sources_ phase by default and thus will be executed during the build.
+The plugin runs in the _generate-sources_ phase by default and thus will be executed during the build automatically.
 If everything is configured correctly, the Java enum should be generated in the file you specified in the *outputFile* parameter.

 License
 =======